Categories

 All dressed up with somewhere to go: Bill, Grandpa, and Barry, 1964.

 We always stayed at the Maurice Hotel, a businessman’s favorite in downtown San Francisco.
-It’s where our grandfather, John H. Morris lodged a decade earlier when negotiating a deal to acquire an asset-rich company on the downhill slide.
-During the early 1960s, the Maurice still employed uniformed bellhops who doubled as elevator operators guiding the lifts to just the right level, or within an inch or so.
-They manually opened the inner and outer doors allowing guests to step in and out.
-The building still stands on Post Street, though is now operated as Courtyard by Marriott.
+It’s where our grandfather, John H. Morris, lodged a decade earlier when negotiating a deal to acquire an asset-rich company on the downhill slide.
+During the early 1960s, the Maurice still employed uniformed bellhops who doubled as elevator operators, guiding the lifts to just the right level, or within an inch or so.
+They manually opened the inner and outer doors, allowing guests to step in and out.
+The building still stands on Post Street, though it’s now operated as Courtyard by Marriott.

 The Maurice Hotel on Post Street in downtown San Francisco.